hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 For clarity we additionally state here that an AXoT client MAY use an already opened TLS connection to send a SOA request.
 Using an existing open connection is RECOMMENDED over opening a new connection.

-The connection for AXFR-over-TLS SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for XFR-over-TLS.

 QUESTION: Should there be a requirement that the SOA is always done on a TLS connection if the XFR is?
 For the case when no transfer is required this could